T91 assault rifle

-The T91 (聯勤5.56公釐T91戰鬥步槍) is a gas-operated, magazine-fed, assault rifle chambered for the 5.56×45mm NATO cartridge.
-It is designed and produced by the 205th Armory of National Defense in the Republic of China (Taiwan).
+The T91 (聯勤5.56公釐T91戰鬥步槍) is a Taiwanese gas-operated, magazine-fed assault rifle chambered for the 5.56×45mm NATO cartridge.
+It is designed and produced by the 205th Armory of National Defense in Taiwan.

-Based on the T86 assault rifle, the rifle inherits the same short-stroke gas system and maintains the controls and ergonomics similar that to of a M16.
+Based on the T86 assault rifle, the T91 inherits the same short-stroke gas system and maintains the controls and ergonomics similar to that of an M16.
 The T91 is 0.14 kg (0.31 lb) lighter and 110 mm (4.3 in) shorter than the T65 it replaces.

 History

 A peloton in 2012 with 2 T75s light machine guns and 4 T91s.

 The T91 was a further development of the T86, which had been intended to replace the T65 series in Taiwanese military service.
 Experience on the previous design and feedback from various users were incorporated into the T91.
 Development was completed in 2002, and full volume production commenced in 2003.

 The T91 was designed to counter the People's Liberation Army's deployment of Type 81 assault rifle and the QBZ-95.

 There are rumors that arms dealers had secretly inquired about the possibility of sales to certain militant groups in Southeast Asia, but were reportedly rejected by the Republic of China Ministry of National Defense (MND).
 The MND neither confirmed nor denied such rumors.

 On March 8, 2023, the ROC Marine Corp reported the loss of two T91s from the 99th Marine Brigade's inventory in Kaohsiung.